Category Archives: Danish Royals

 Princess Alexandra’s arrival procession passing the Mansion House. painting by Robert Dudley; Credit – Wikipedia

 Princess Alexandra arrived in England on March 7, 1863, having sailed from Denmark aboard the British Royal yacht Victoria and Albert II.
-She was greeted upon her arrival in Gravesend, Kent the Prince of Wales, and large crowds who welcomed their future Queen to her new homeland.
-The couple, along with the bride’s family, traveled by Royal Train to London, where they processed by carriage through the streets of the city.
-Making their way to Paddington Station, they again boarded the train to make their way to Windsor.
+She was greeted upon her arrival in Gravesend, Kent, England by the Prince of Wales, and large crowds who welcomed their future Queen to her new homeland.
+The couple and the bride’s family traveled by Royal Train to London, where they processed by carriage through the streets of London.
+Making their way to Paddington Station, they boarded the train to Windsor.
 Disembarking at Slough, they began another carriage procession to Windsor Castle.
 Bad weather forced the use of closed carriages, much to the dismay of the vast crowds gathered along the route, hoping to catch a glimpse of Alexandra.
 Upon their arrival, at 6:30 in the evening, they were greeted by a very anxious Queen Victoria, who had been patiently waiting to welcome her new daughter-in-law and her family.

-After a day to rest, the festivities continued on March 9, with numerous delegations being presented to the couple, and presenting wedding gifts.
-These included the Lord Mayor of London and other officials, who presented the bride with a necklace and earrings of Golconda diamonds, which had previously been approved by the Prince Consort before his death.
-After receiving numerous guests, the couple took a carriage ride through the park, where they were greeted by the students of Eton – among them a young Randolph Churchill.
-That evening, a dinner party was held at the Castle followed by a fireworks display in the Home Park.
+After a day to rest, the festivities continued on March 9, with numerous delegations being presented to the couple, and presenting wedding gifts, including a necklace and earrings of Golconda diamonds for Alexandra from the Lord Mayor of London, previously approved by the Prince Albert before his death.
+The couple then rode through Windsor Great Park and were greeted by Eton students including a young Randolph Churchill.
+That evening, a dinner party was held at Windsor Castle followed by a fireworks display in the Home Park.

 Wedding Guests

-Despite the fact that this was the marriage of the future King of the United Kingdom, the guest list was kept rather small, with only a few foreign royals and members of the British aristocracy in attendance.
-As the British Court was still in mourning for Prince Albert, the ladies’ dresses were limited to grey, lilac, or mauve.
+Although this was the marriage of the future King of the United Kingdom, the guest list was kept rather small, with only a few foreign royals and members of the British aristocracy in attendance.
+The British Court was still in mourning for Prince Albert, so the ladies’ dresses were limited to grey, lilac, or mauve.

 The Groom’s Immediate Family